Joe Biden, Kamala Harris named Time Magazine's Person of the Year

 President-elect Joe Biden and Vice President-elect Kamala Harris were revealed as Time Magazine's Person of the Year on Thursday, beating out fellow front runner President Donald Trump.
-Time unveiled its selection for the honor from a shortlist Thursday evening during an NBC broadcast special on Thursday night.
+Time unveiled its selection for the honor from a shortlist Thursday night during an NBC broadcast special.

 "Biden had the vision, set the tone and topped the ticket," Time said in a story explaining its choice.
 "But he also recognized what he could not offer on his own, what a 78-year-old white man could never provide: generational change, a fresh perspective, and an embodiment of America's diversity.